NethermindEth/sedge/README.md

 - Don't remember `docker-compose` commands or flags for your setup?
 Check docker logs of the running services with `sedge logs`, and shut them down with `sedge down`

 > The setup is currently designed to start all three nodes required to run a validator (execution, consensus and validator node).
 Soon `sedge` will let you directly connect to a public or remote node.
 The execution and consensus nodes will be executed first, and the validator node will be executed automatically after those nodes are synced, giving you time to prepare the keystore file and make the deposit for your staked ether.

+If you are familiar with `docker`, `docker compose`, and the validator setup, then you can use Sedge to generate a base docker-compose script with the recommended settings, stop Sedge instead of letting it execute the script, and then edit the script as much as you want.
+Is a lot more easier than doing everything from scratch!

+> Although Sedge supports several clients, is still on beta.
+Some settings may not work because -at least on the testnets- the clients are constantly evolving.
+Please let us know any issues you encounter!

 ## Supported networks and clients